From Vlasov-Poisson to Schr\"odinger-Poisson: dark matter simulation with a quantum variational time evolution algorithm: conclusions

 In conclusion, we consider this work as a first steps towards the use of QC in the solution of the dynamics of a self-gravitating collisionless fluid.
 While the scaling up of the quantum approach to system sizes that may be relevant for cosmological prediction in 3D seams unlikely before the advent of fault-tolerant quantum computing, there may be interesting studies (e.g., the study of static and dynamic phase transitions) which may occur already in low dimensions (1D) and that can become classically hard because of the complexity of the quantum description SP formulation (e.g., because of the growing entanglement).
 A similar strategy was recently implemented in the domain lattice gauge theory (see~\cite{dimeglio2023quantum}).
 It is also worth pointing out that, while this study was inspired by the cosmological problem of gravitational instability of a collisionless fluid, our results are general and can be applied to other domains, including the study of the plasma dynamics in a Tokamak fusion reactor.

 At the current state of development, our QC algorithm is clearly not competitive, in terms of accessible dynamic range, with respect to classical methods, both in cosmology and plasma physics, using near-term, noisy, QC with a number of qubits $\sim 100$ ~\cite{100x100_blog}.
-On the other hand, developments that can make our approach more noise-resilient can still be foreseen, including more efficient integration methods and physically motivated variational ans\"atze.
-Of particular interest is also the possibility of designing hybrid quantum-classical algorithms, which can, for instance, combine the benefits of tensor-network expansion with the potential of variational quantum circuits to describe states with large entanglement.
+On the other hand, developments that can make our approach more noise-resilient can still be foreseen, including more efficient integration methods and physically motivated variational ansatz.

+A particularly intriguing prospect is the incorporation of non-variational methods within the time evolution algorithm for solving the Poisson equation (or any other equation where the potential relies on the wavefunction).
+This approach holds the potential to deliver more precise results at the cost of a significant increase in the circuit depth, likely requiring a fault-tolerant quantum computing implementation~\cite{A_PDE_2017, B_linear_Vlasov, C_efficient_linear_solver} .
 We therefore look with a good deal of optimism into the future developments of this very promising application domain for QC.

-\acknowledgements{We thank Guglielmo Mazzola for insightful discussions and feedback.
-This paper is supported by the Fondazione ICSC National Recovery and Resilience Plan (PNRR) Project ID CN-00000013 "Italian Research Center on High-Performance Computing, Big Data and Quantum Computing" funded by MUR Missione 4 Componente 2 Investimento 1.4: "Potenziamento strutture di ricerca e creazione di "campioni nazionali di R$\&$S (M4C2-19 )" - Next Generation EU (NGEU).
+\acknowledgements{We thank Guglielmo Mazzola for insightful discussions and feedback and the unknown referees for their constructive comments.
+This paper is supported by the Fondazione ICSC National Recovery and Resilience Plan (PNRR) Project ID CN-00000013 "Italian Research Center on High-Performance Computing, Big Data and Quantum Computing" funded by MUR Missione 4 Componente 2 Investimento 1.4: "Potenziamento strutture di ricerca e creazione di "campioni nazionali di R$\&$S (M4C2-19)" - Next Generation EU (NGEU).
 We acknowledge the use of IBM Quantum services for this work.
 IBM, the IBM logo, and ibm.com are trademarks of International Business Machines Corp., registered in many jurisdictions worldwide.
 Other product and service names might be trademarks of IBM or other companies.
 The current list of IBM trademarks is available at \url{https://www.ibm.com/legal/copytrade.} }